immersive-web/hit-test/README.md

 1. Read the [code of conduct][CoC]
 2. See if your issue is being discussed in the [issues](https://github.com/immersive-web/dom-overlays/issues), or if your idea is being discussed in the [proposals repo][cgproposals].
-3. We will be publishing the minutes from the bi-weekly calls.
+3. We will be publishing [the minutes from the bi-weekly calls](https://github.com/immersive-web/administrivia/tree/main/meetings).
 4. You can also join the working group to participate in these discussions.

 ## Specifications

-* [Hit Test](https://immersive-web.github.io/hit-test/): Hit Test module specification for WebXR
+* [Hit Test](https://www.w3.org/TR/webxr-hit-test-1/) ([ED](https://immersive-web.github.io/hit-test/)): Hit Test module specification for WebXR
 * [Explainer](hit-testing-explainer.md)
 * [Security and Privacy Questionnaire](security-privacy-questionnaire.md)